Back to all blogs

 Step 3: Consider a Structured Home Test

-If you have ruled out other causes and have a clear record of your symptoms, a thyroid blood tests panel from Blue Horizon can provide a comprehensive snapshot.
+If you have ruled out other causes and have a clear record of your symptoms, a thyroid blood tests panel from Blue Horizon can provide a comprehensive thyroid function test (TFT).
 Unlike basic screenings that might only look at one marker, a detailed home test can look at the "full picture," including thyroid antibodies and peripheral hormones, providing data you can then take back to your doctor.

 Can We Test Thyroid at Home?
 The Practicalities